 This delicate blueberry bread, with its soft banana edge and crumbly finish, easily seizes the spotlight without any added sugar, eggs, or usual suspects.
 It’s hard to scoff at simplicity when this morning treat is bursting with full, fruity flavors followed by a tease of cinnamon.

-- 4 organic, pasture-raised eggs OR 4 flax eggs (made with 4 tablespoons ground flax; see directions)
+- 4 organic, pasture-raised eggs or 4 flax seeds (made with 4 tablespoons ground flax; see directions)

 - 2 teaspoons organic vanilla extract

 - 2 teaspoons apple cider vinegar

 - 1/2 teaspoon pink Himalayan or Celtic sea salt

 - 1/2 cup frozen, organic blueberries

 - 2 tablespoons organic walnuts or pecans, coarsely chopped

 - Oven: preheated to 350 degrees